0day-ci/linux/Documentation/networking/nf_conntrack-sysctl.rst

 	Size of connection tracking table.
 Default value is nf_conntrack_buckets value * 4.

-nf_conntrack_tcp_be_liberal - BOOLEAN
+nf_conntrack_tcp_be_liberal - INTEGER
 	- 0 - disabled (default)
-	- not 0 - enabled
+        - 1 - RST sequence number check only
+	- greater than 1 - turns off all sequence number/window checks

 	Be conservative in what you do, be liberal in what you accept from others.
-	If it's non-zero, we mark only out of window RST segments as INVALID.
+If it is set to 1, we mark only out of window RST segments as INVALID.
+Values greater than 1 disables also RST sequence numbers check.

 nf_conntrack_tcp_loose - BOOLEAN
 	- 0 - disabled